omadeli/CAR-PRICE-ESTIMATOR-USING-MACHINE-LEARNING-ALGORITHMS/README.md

 The dataset which contains over 400k rows of car adverts is provided by Autotrader a well known British automotive online marketplace and classified advertising business.
 Autotrader wants to develop a robust feature on their website that will help a customer value their car (predict the price).
 The dataset contains the following features **publish_reference, year_of_registration, mileage, standard_make, standard_model,body_type,fuel_type, vehicle_condition, and crossover_car_and_van**.
 The main task at hand is to clean, explore and analyse the data to identify the best predictors of the price of cars and also build a machine learning model that can accurately predict the prices

 # KEY INSIGHTS FROM ANALYSIS
-*The best machine leaarning for that fit the data with 92% accuracy was the Gradient Boosting model *The MAE(mean absolute error) of the gradient boosting mmodel was 2756.51 meaning that on average our predictions are off by £2765.51
+*The best machine leaarning for that fit the data with **92%** accuracy was the Gradient Boosting model *The MAE(mean absolute error) of the gradient boosting model was 2756.51 meaning that on average our predictions are off by £2765.51
-*Using sequential feature selection, year of registration, mileage, model of car and make of car were the best predictors of price of car
+*Using sequential feature selection,**year of registration, mileage, model of car and make of car** were the best predictors of price of car

-# BUSINESS RECOMMENDATIONS
+# BUSINESS RECOMMENDATION
+* The input fields on the website's forms should use dropdowns with auto-suggestions or auto-completion to minimize errors from customer entries
+* Customer feedback should be collected to determine if they feel the valuation provided is accurate and satisfactory.
+This can be implemented by redirecting customers to a brief form (to minimize bounce rates), featuring a dropdown with options such as 'Satisfied' and 'Not Satisfied,' along with an optional text field for additional comments..

 # DATA CLEANING